Taylor Swift masters dispute: Academic attention

 The controversy has also been a topic of study in higher educational institutions.
 On October 4, 2021, Rafael Landívar University in Guatemala hosted a conference on the topic "International Copyright Protection: Analyzing Taylor Swift's Case".
+The University of Virginia Darden School of Business released a new case study on the masters controversy in September 2023.
+Cecilia Giles from University of Cincinnati Law School released a research paper in March 2024 about the impact of Swift's re-recordings on record labels and to the whole music industry landscape.

 In January 2022, a spring semester course focusing on Swift's career and its cultural impact was launched at New York University's Tisch School of the Arts, with "copyright and ownership" as one of the topics covered by the syllabus.
 Queen's University at Kingston offers a fall semester course, titled "Taylor Swift's Literary Legacy (Taylor's Version)", focusing on her sociopolitical impact on contemporary culture; its syllabus includes studying select songs from Swift's studio albums, with the use of re-recorded versions wherever possible.
+In November 2023, the University of South Dakota announced a law course centered around Swift's interactions with the law, which will examine her re-recordings and related copyright issues.